Search

 • Speaking

-So far, only Hebrew, Sanskrit and Chinese have been the languages that put a small speed bump in my path.
-That’s because I had to learn their character systems first, but thanks to memory techniques, that didn’t take long.
+So far, only Hebrew, Sanskrit and Chinese have put speed bumps in my path.
+That’s because I had to learn their character systems first.
+But thanks to memory techniques, that didn’t take long.

 You can also get great writing practice at the same time you speak, by repeating what you put on the page verbally either before or after putting it down on paper.
 These days, you can also explore language learning with chatGPT, which I’ve found helpful in small doses.